-There are a lot of interesting solutions to a hot pillow out there: some use mysterious fabrics, others liquid cooling gels or refrigerated pads.
+There are some interesting solutions for a hot pillow out there: some use mysterious fabrics, others liquid cooling gels or refrigerated pads.
 These all address the issue with varying degrees of success.
 Most however, do not address the issue of breathability.

 Fortunately there are a few simple and effective solutions to this problem.
-You can try using a pillowcase that’s more breathable-Egyptian cotton with a plain weave (as opposed to sateen) works very well.
+First, you can try using a pillowcase that’s more breathable.
+Egyptian cotton with a plain weave (as opposed to sateen) works very well.

 I (of course!) recommend our own Hullo buckwheat pillow.
 The buckwheat hull fill allows air to move freely through your pillow, preventing heat build up.
 You can sleep on the cool side all night long without flipping and turn the air conditioner back down!
 Some buckwheat pillow users swear that cooling their pillow in a refrigerator or freezer is the ultimate in keeping cool.
 I’ve tried it myself.

 If you’re already happy with your pillow, the National Sleep Foundation has a few ideas that might be helpful.